Evansville Police Department

 Learn more about the benefits of working for the Evansville Police Department and the application process.

-The next selection process testing will start with Physical Assessments on November 15th and 16th, 2024.
-Written testing will be held on November 18th, 2024.
-Interviews will begin on November 20th, 2024.
-Apply before November 14th, 2024, to participate in this testing group.
+The next selection process testing will start with Physical Assessments on January 24th and 25th, 2025.
+Written testing will be held on January 27th, 2025.
+Interviews will begin on January 29th, 2025.
+Apply before January 23rd, 2025, to participate in this testing group.

 The City of Evansville Police Department is a fully accredited agency and does not discriminate on the basis of race, color, sex, national origin, religion, age or disability in employment or the provision of services.